 OTHER THINGS TO NOTEThere’s one supermarket in Abisko, a lot of which is meat and candy.
 LOL.
 They have other things, too – it was easy for me, as a vegetarian, but my friend, a vegan, had a bit of a difficult time and ended up eating dairy while we were there.

 The supermarket also doesn’t sell hard alcohol, just beer.
 There aren’t any bars/clubs in Abisko, either.
 Just FYI if you’re tryina get your party on.

 Also, the trains/transportation in general can be cancelled due to weather, so keep that in mind, and feel free to ask the person working at your accommodation what the status is.

-The only restaurant (that I know of) was the one at the Turistation (which was actually really good!), and a little food truck that was located right outside the supermarket (I never tried it though – not much for vegetarians).
+There are only 2 “restaurants” that I know of: the Turistation Buffet (which was actually really good!), and a little food truck that was located right outside the supermarket (I never tried it though – not much for vegetarians).